adstriegel/cse20289-fa24/hw/hw04/README.md

 If the `--multi` argument is specified, use the [ProcessPoolExecutor and map](https://superfastpython.com/processpoolexecutor-in-python/) to call your function that you wrote in Task 5 where the list (sequence) provided to map is the list of tasks from the YAML configuration file.

+> **Note:** When executing in parallel, it is OK that the order of completion may not be preserved.
+Note that with your various intermediate files, the naming convention may become particularly important.
+See [this YAML configuration](./ex-do-overlap.yaml) for an example.

 ## Task 7 - Compare Performance

 Finally, compare and contrast the total run time of the `ex-do-five.yaml` script using 1, 2, and 4 processes.
 To time the performance of your script, do the following: